strictdoc-project/strictdoc/docs/sphinx/source/strictdoc_01_user_guide.rst

   a few seconds.
 From the second run, only changed documents are regenerated.
   Further performance tuning should be possible.

-See the Backlog to get an idea of the overall project direction.

 .. _SDOC_UG_CONTACT:

 Contact the developers